Les Corps glorieux

-Les Corps Glorieux is a large organ cycle composed in the summer of 1939 in Saint-Théoffrey (Isère) by Olivier Messiaen.
-The work was completed on 25 August 1939, a week before the declaration of the Second World War and was premiered by Messiaen himself on 15 April 1945 at the Palais de Chaillot.
-This work marks an evolution in the musical language of Olivier Messiaen, combining features of both Indian classical music and Gregorian chant.
+Les corps glorieux, Sept visions brèves de la Vie des ressuscités (French: The Bodies Glorious, Seven Brief Visions of the Life of the Resurrected) are a large cycle for organ composed in the summer of 1939 in Saint-Théoffrey (Isère) by Olivier Messiaen.
+The work was completed on 25 August 1939, a week before the declaration of the Second World War, and premiered by Messiaen himself on 15 April 1945 at the Palais de Chaillot.

+Les corps glorieux marks an evolution in the musical language of Olivier Messiaen, combining features of both Indian classical music and Gregorian chant.
 The work, together with L'Ascension (1934) and La Nativité du Seigneur (1935), is one of the three early organ cycles of the composer.

 Structure

-Les Corps Glorieux is divided into seven movements:
+Les corps glorieux, divided into three books, consists of the following seven movements:

+Book I

-1. Subtilité des Corps Glorieux
+1. Subtilité des corps glorieux

-This movement is a single unharmonised melody based on a Gregorian antiphon.
+The 'Subtlety of the Bodies Glorious' is a single unharmonised melody based on a Gregorian antiphon.
 Each end of a phrase is repeated as an echo.
 Cornet registrations alternate between the Grand-Orgue, Positif and Récit manuals.
 The unchanging monophony of this movement, the simplest and purest musical form, symbolises the "subtilité".